 Karpathos’ villages on the other hand, and especially Olympos, are a must see.
 Colored houses, old windmills, spectacular view of the archipelagos, ladies dressed traditionally and homemade Karpathian food are some things that will give you unforgettable moments.
 In fact Olympos is one of the most renowned villages in Greece.

 Besides beaches and villages, the island is blessed with numerous natural trails which make it a wonderful place for trekkers.
-Here is the highest point of the Dodecanese, Mt Lastos at 1.215 meters.
+Here, in Karpathos lays the highest point of the Dodecanese, Mt Lastos at 1.215 meters.

 If you are the adventurous type, you certainly have to visit the northern part of the island, which doesn’t have as many tourists as the southern, but is perfect for people who seek something more authentic and want to be closer to nature.